tikv/rfcs/text/2019-11-12-read-with-index.md

 }
 message kvrpcpb.Context {
     bool replica_read = 12;
-    // After a region applys to `applied_index`, we can get a
+    // After a region applys Raft logs to `applied_index`, we can get a
     // snapshot for the region even if the peer is follower. uint64 applied_index = 15;
 }